mascaldotfr/CoRT/api/bin/collect/README.md

 is invalid, then a HTTP 417 code is returned.

-This is fully anonymized and only triggerred when using https://mascaldotfr.github.io, unless you do the appropriate changes in the source code (`./submit.php` and `/js/cortlibs.js`)
+This is fully anonymized and only triggerred when using https://cort.ovh, unless you do the appropriate changes in the source code (`./submit.php` and `/js/libs/cortlibs.js`)

+### Dataset

 The dataset is available [there](https://cort.ovh/api/var/trainer_saved_setups.txt)

+### Precomputed stats

 Statistics are already generated for use by CoRT and are publicly available at https://cort.ovh/api/bin/collect/trainer_stats.php

+This endpoint is not documented, but it's pretty straight forward.

 This endpoint content is cached, and at best regenerated every 3 hours.

-## Data exploitation
+## Dataset exploitation

 Note that this requires accessing the trainerdata sets on this repository, because your exploitation code will require to sideload them.